Burden of Truth (TV series)

-Burden of Truth is a Canadian legal drama television series, starring Kristin Kreuk, which premiered on CBC on January 10, 2018.
-The series was created by Brad Simpson, and is executive-produced by Kreuk, Ilana Frank and Jocelyn Hamilton.
-In the US, the series is part of The CW's summer programming slate.
+Burden of Truth is a Canadian legal drama television series, starring Kristin Kreuk and Peter Mooney, which premiered on CBC on January 10, 2018.
+The series was created by Brad Simpson, with Kreuk, Ilana Frank and Jocelyn Hamilton serving as executive producers.
+In the US, the series aired as part of The CW's summer programming slate.
 One of the issues addressed in the series is institutional racism towards indigenous people.

 Plot

 Corporate attorney Joanna Hanley returns to her small hometown of Millwood, Manitoba in order to represent a large pharmaceutical company against a group of sick girls, but starts to see that these girls need her help.